Linda Lorelle: Linda Lorelle Scholarship Fund

 Linda's interest in education and children led her to found the Linda Lorelle Scholarship Fund, a non-profit 501(c)(3) charity that provides major college scholarships and support to Houston area students.
 The LLSF targets students with average grades from challenging backgrounds.
-To date, the LLSF has awarded more than $4.5 million in scholarships to nearly 400 students.
-Each year the LLSF also hosts thousands of Houston area students and parents for a free, citywide College Preparatory Conference.
+To date, the LLSF has awarded more than $4.6 million in scholarships to nearly 400 students.
+In September of 2023, Linda and her husband, Lou Gregory, turned over the LLSF to 5 former scholars and their daughter, Lindsey.
+The next generation is now paying it forward and running LLSF 2.0.

 Community involvement

 Linda's community activities include current and past, board and advisory board memberships in: the Linda Lorelle Scholarship Fund; Convergence Center for Policy Resolution; the Texas Woman’s University Institute of Health Sciences-Houston Center, the Houston Police Foundation; San Jacinto Girl Scouts; the Women's Resource; Society of Professional Journalists; Sisters Network; the Houston Zoo; the Junior League; the Children's Assessment Center Foundation and Casa de Esperanza and I Have A Dream.
 Linda also served as the Selection Committee Chair for the 2002 Leon Jaworski Award.